StarlaneStudios/vscode-comment-anchors/README.md

 **Required properties:**
 - tag - *Specifies the name of the tag*
+- scope - *The scope of a tag.
+Specifying "file" will only make these visible in the 'File Anchors' list*
 - iconColor - *The color used for the icon*
 - highlightColor - *The color used for highlighting the tag*